-Appeals must be filed in writing within ten (10) business days of the notice of the initial conduct decision or decision allowing discretionary appeal.
-A student may file a written appeal by completing and submitting the College's appeal form, if applicable, and sending it to the Appellate Officer.
+Appeals must be filed in writing within ten (10) business

+appeal by completing and submitting the College's appeal form, if applicable, and sending it to the Appellate Officer.
 It is the student's obligation to provide any and all materials for consideration at the time of appeal submission.
 Subsequent information and/or revisions to the appeal after initial submission will not be accepted.